 The 100th Annual Meeting of the Pennsylvania Academy of Science

-will be held at Harrisburg University of Science and Technology in the capital of PA!
+was held at Harrisburg University of Science and Technology in the capital of PA!

 April 11–13, 2025